My degree is in literature and education, and this is my ninth ACC Basketball Preview in ten years for the Hubpages family of websites.

 While Clemson’s season ended with disappointment in the first round of the NCAA Tournament, last year was the second best regular season showing for the team in the Brad Brownell era.
 Unfortunately, the offseason got off to a terrible start for Brownell, as the seemingly inevitable loss of his best player (Simms) was compounded by the loss of his best guard (Trapp) and his best prospect (Prosper).
 A long bench and inconsistent minutes seem to have alienated several players, although that definitely won’t be a problem this season.
 After significant attrition, the Tigers have been left with substantially less depth and talent.

 The most positive story for Clemson last season was probably the success of 5-10 point guard Nick Honor, who flourished as a transfer after his redshirt year.
 Honor (8.1 ppg., 36.7% 3pt., 1.3 spg.) is a particularly tough and aggressive player that doesn’t possess tremendous athleticism or size.
 He was actually more efficient offensively at Clemson than he had been at Fordham in the A 10, and he led the team in steals.
 While he could continue to get more efficient and his minutes will increase, his ceiling likely isn’t much higher than the season he put together last year.
 Al-Amir Dawes (9.0 ppg., 39.4% 3pt.) should be able to regain his starting job and start next to Honor as a junior.
 Dawes shot the ball extremely well last year, and his quickness makes him the Clemson player most capable of creating his own shot.
 The third starting guard could be Alex Hemenway, who was a particularly interesting part of Brownell’s rotation last year.
 Hemenway is a very good perimeter shooter (38.7% 3pt.), and that seemed to be enough for him to win a starting job down the stretch.
 Unfortunately, he isn’t quick enough to get a good look for himself very often, and he isn’t strong or athletic enough to make good things happen often in other areas.
 He played 20 minutes against Rutgers in their First Round NCAA Tournament loss, managing to go 1 for 3 from the field, and that was after scoring 5 points in 24 minutes in a humiliating ACC Tournament loss to a Miami team with six scholarship players.
 At no point was playing a larger lineup considered, despite the fact that Hunter Tyson, Aamir Simms, Jonathan Baehre, and Olivier-Maxence Prosper all have perimeter skills and were much more likely to make good things happen defensively and on the boards.
 Boo to that, I guess is what I’m saying.
 I think I understand why some people left.
 For anyone that is a big Alex Hemenway fan, don’t worry; Clemson will have to play three guards at all times this year.
 Unfortunately, none of those guards are really physical enough to compete on the boards and defend tradition small forwards as well as Clyde Trapp, so defense and rebounding are going to take a hit.
-At 6-4, 220 pounds, South Florida transfer David Collins (12.5 ppg., 37.3% 3pt.) would be the most capable of filling that role, but he didn’t rebound that well in the AAC.
-He also had an issue with turnovers, but he should benefit from being moved off the ball.
-Finally, Chase Hunter didn’t do much beyond playing solid on the ball defense last season, but he will likely see his playing time return to the 20 minutes or so he played as a freshman.
+At 6-4, 220 pounds, South Florida transfer David Collins (12.5 ppg., 37.3% 3pt.) is more likely to start than Hemenway and would be the most capable of filling that role, but he didn’t rebound that well in the AAC.
+Collins also had an issue with turnovers, but he should benefit from being moved off the ball and will provide scoring.
+Finally, Chase Hunter didn’t do much beyond playing solid on the ball defense last season, but he could see his playing time return to the 20 minutes or so he played as a freshman.
 It would help if he could reacquire the confidence he had then.

 Even though his minutes didn’t necessarily reflect it, Hunter Tyson took a big step forward as a junior.
 Tyson (7.5 ppg., 4.2 rpg. in 16.7 mpg., 43.1% 3pt.) began to assert himself on the boards and found confidence in his perimeter shooting stroke, leading the team in both rebounds per minute and three point shooting percentage.
 The 6-8 senior should get all the minutes he can handle, and he could emerge as the best player on the team.
 At center, P.J.
 Hall is the last man standing.
 With no real offseason to prepare for his freshman year and his minutes limited behind Simms, Hall didn’t receive many opportunities last year, and when he did, he had a tendency to quickly get into foul trouble.
 However, there were a few occasions where he flashed the potential that made him a top 60 recruit last year; at 6-10, he’s big, tough, agile, and skilled, and if he keeps the fouls under control he should have a great sophomore year with plenty of minutes.
 A full offseason should help him develop discipline.
 Unless three star freshman Ian Schieffelin is ready to contribute, the only real frontcourt depth will come from Youngstown St. transfer Naz Bohannan, who should fill a role similar to that of Aamir Simms.
 At 6-6, he’ll be somewhat undersized, but he’s a veteran that, like Simms, will compete on the offensive and defensive boards, score in the post, and find the open man, and he has the mobility and strength to guard multiple positions.
 Unlike Simms, however, Bohannan (16.5 ppg., 8.2 rpg., 3.2 apg. in the Horizon League) won’t be blocking shots or hitting threes.